AnjumSunkesula/secure-sight-dashboard/README.md

 🚀 Deployment Instructions
   Note: Due to a Prisma client build issue on Vercel, the project is not fully functional when deployed.
 Please run it locally to test all features.

-  #Local Setup
+  Local Setup:
   git clone https://github.com/your-username/secure-sight-dashboard.git
   cd secure-sight-dashboard
   npm install

-  # Pull database schema and generate Prisma client
-  npx prisma db pull
-  npx prisma generate
+  Pull database schema and generate Prisma client: npx prisma db pull npx prisma generate

-  # Start the development server
+  Start the development server:
   npm run dev
   Make sure to create a .env file and add your DATABASE_URL: DATABASE_URL="your_postgres_connection_string"